jaycollisuk/git-training/README.md

 hello

-this is my name
+this is my name: Jay

-this is a new edit